Support and Resources for Employers

 Looking for resources to support your attraction and retention efforts?
 Below are the questions we are most frequently asked:

 We offer the following:

-- Annual analysis and insights into longer-term employment requirements, hiring projections and labour supply.
-Using a proprietary forecasting model, we currently forecast employment for 67 occupations (which represents 80% of the workforce) in the following sub-sectors in Canada:
+- Labour Market Outlook: Using a proprietary forecasting model, we provide analysis and insights into longer-term employment requirements, hiring projections and labour supply in the following sub-sectors in Canada: